Last Updated on April 30, 2022

-The strain can occur in any of the joints but ankle, wrist, knee and finger joints are most commonly involved.
+The strain can occur in any of the joints but the ankle, wrist, knee and finger joints are most commonly involved.

 Signs and Symptoms

-Acute pain followed by swelling is the commonest symptoms.
-Depending on the degree there might be a loss of function.
+Acute pain followed by swelling is the commonest symptom.
+Other symptoms are

 It is not easy to differentiate between the degrees on clinical examination but a gross idea can be made.